GrahamCampbell/Laravel-DigitalOcean/README.md

 You can register the DigitalOcean facade in the `aliases` key of your `config/app.php` file if you like.

 * `'DigitalOcean' => 'GrahamCampbell\DigitalOcean\Facades\DigitalOcean'`

-#### Looking for a laravel 4 compatable version?

-Checkout the [1.0 branch](https://github.com/GrahamCampbell/Laravel-DigitalOcean/tree/1.0), installable by requiring `"graham-campbell/digitalocean": "~1.0"`.

 ## Configuration